 Vaginal discharge: Most girls notice a yellow or white stain in the crotch of their underpants as they go through puberty.
 This is a normal fluid that helps clean and moisten your vagina.
 However, if you have itching, odor, or irritation around your vagina, this could mean that you have an infection.
 If you have any of these symptoms, talk to your health care provider.
 You will usually get your period a year after you first have discharge from your vagina.

 Skin: Your skin may get oilier.
 You may get some pimples and acne.
 This is because of more hormones and oil glands that become more active during puberty.
-You should be washing your skin at least once daily with soap and warm water.
+Wash your skin at least once daily with soap and warm water.
 Don’t scrub too hard because this can irritate your skin and cause even more acne.
 Wash your hair regularly and keep your face and hands clean.
-You can treat acne with medications that you can buy in a drugstore, or get from your primary care clinician or a dermatologist (a doctor that treats skin problems) if the problem is more serious.
+You can treat acne with medications that you can buy in a pharmacy, or get from your primary care clinician or a dermatologist (a doctor that treats skin problems) if the problem is more serious.
 Birth control pills that you take by mouth often make acne better.

 Sweat/Perspiration: Your sweat glands will become more active during puberty.
 This can cause perspiration odor.
 This is a good time to go shopping for deodorant, to help fight the odor.

 Menstruation: You will also start getting your period.
-Most girls start getting their periods about 2 and a half years after they first start developing breasts, some girls may start just 1 year after breast development, and other girls often start 3-4 years after breast development.
-Most girls have their first period between the ages of 12 and 13, but some girls start as early as age 9, and others as late as 15 or 16.
+Most girls start getting their periods about 2 – 2 1/2 years after they first start developing breasts, some girls may start just 1 year after breast development, and other girls often start 3-4 years after breast development.
+Most girls have their first period between the ages of 12 and 13, but some girls start as early as age 9, and others as late as 15.
+If you are 15 and haven’t begun your period or it’s been 3 or more years since you started your breast development, check if your health care provider to make sure you are on track.